 Vowels are especially important in any online singing course, but unfortunately as I personally experienced many years ago with many online singing courses, every accent is different, so teachers that use their own pronunciation to give word references for things like vowel shaping and vowel modification really do little to help their students and really put themselves up on a pedestal of knowledge and ability that few others will ever reach.
 Having a broad Australian accent myself, I really do understand the true importance of actually understanding HOW to sing a vowel sound, not just telling people to “Sing this word” or “Sing that word” when no doubt your accent varies wildly to mine, not to mention your voice type.
 Vowels in singing aren’t necessarily created in the same manner as when you speak – this is why I mentioned an American accent vs many other accents earlier.
 Think about all the various accents and voices out there throughout the world, the idea that you should “sing like you speak” really makes little sense when you realise that we all speak differently and use our vocal mechanism in different ways.
 Vowels in singing are actually shaped by the back of the tongue while matching your resonant space to each vowel sound and the pitch and range you are singing – and while you often pronounce your vowels at the front in speech, your vowels generally occur in the resonant space at the back of the head when you sing.

-Vowels are a key part to my vocal approach here at Bohemian Vocal Studio, and the free singing course Foundation 101 we’ve set up for you will show you exactly how to sing your vowel sounds, along with introducing you to my unique approach to vowel modification.
+Vowels are a key part to my vocal approach here at Bohemian Vocal Studio, and the singing course Foundation 101 we’ve set up for you will show you exactly how to sing your vowel sounds, along with introducing you to my unique approach to vowel modification.

 Vowel modification is one of those “secret” vocal techniques that many voice gurus package up in expensive singing courses as the “key” or “secret” to singing well, but in all honesty, a good classical teacher will show you how to sing with vowel modification in the first 5 or 10 minutes of a lesson with them.
 Vowel modification is a tricky subject for many due to a luck of understanding about how vowels are formed (remember, singing and speech aren’t the same thing!) and how resonant space alters the character of each of your vowel sounds – instead of ‘pronouncing’ your vowels differently as you ascend through each of your register breaks, instead the true process of vowel modification is to keep the vowel shape pure while altering the tonal and frequency character of each sound by alterations in the vocal tract itself.
+Foundation 101 simplifies the concept and physical concept of altering your resonant space.

 Mix Voice and Middle Voice are another “secret” often packaged up in expensive courses and touted as the ‘key’ to great singing, when in fact mix voice is a natural process in the voice that results from a blend of resonance in the middle of your range.
 At the end of the day, chest and head voice are simply two forms of resonance, and can be connected simply by focusing both areas of resonance at the same time as you ascend through the mid section of your voice.